HL7/davinci-pas/input/pagecontent/specification.md

 There is no need for 'topic discovery' as there is only one topic of interest - [PAS Subscription Topic](SubscriptionTopic-PASSubscriptionTopic.html) - for this implementation guide.

 When using the subscription retrieval mechanism, the Client will POST a new Subscription instance to the Server's [base]/Subscription endpoint.
 The subscription is created at the level of the requesting provider organization and not at the level of each individual prior authorization request.
-The Subscription parameters **SHALL** be identifier = [requesting provider organization id].
+The Subscription parameters **SHALL** be org-identifier = [requesting provider organization id].
 PAS Clients and Intermediaries **SHALL** support subscriptions with content='id-only' but MAY by mutual agreement and with appropriate security arrangements in place for push notifications containing PHI also support content='full-resource'.
 Intermediaries **SHALL** ensure that subscriptions to monitor a particular organization's prior authorizations are only created or modified by that organization.

 * Servers supporting subscriptions **SHALL** expose this as part of the Server's CapabilityStatement
 * Servers **SHOULD** support rest-hook and **MAY** support websocket channels
 * Additional information about creating subscriptions can be found [here]({{site.data.fhir.path}}subscription.html)

-Once the subscription has been created, the Server **SHALL** send a notification over the requested channel indicating that a prior authorization response submitted by the requesting provider organization has changed.
+Once the [subscription](Subscription-PASSubscription.html) has been created, the Server **SHALL** send a notification over the requested channel indicating that a prior authorization response submitted by the requesting provider organization has changed.
 This may happen when the response is complete, but may also occur when information on one or more of the items has been adjusted but the overall response remains as 'pended'.
 The id that is returned in the subscription notification is the requesting provider's TRN (i.e. the Claim.identifier).

-Upon receiving a notification, the Client **SHALL** execute a query using the TRN that is included in the notification as well as other required information needed to identify the claim (such as a requesting provider organization, a payer organization, and a patient for the inquiry).
+Upon receiving a [notification](Bundle-PASSubscriptionNotification.html) , the Client **SHALL** execute a query using the TRN that is included in the notification as well as other required information needed to identify the claim (such as a requesting provider organization, a payer organization, and a patient for the inquiry).
 The timing of the query does not to be immediate but can be when convenient.

 #### Checking Status